ohse-emily/ohse-emily/README.md

 ### 🤸‍♀️ I'm currently working on [BYD] project,
-which is for peaple who want to leave their last words to the world.
+which is for people who want to leave their last words to the world.

 ### 🥕 I am currently learning